NDPH Wolfson Laboratories

-The laboratories currently support several automated clinical chemistry and immunoassay platforms.
-The NDPH Wolfson Laboratories are accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2005 Standard.
+The laboratories currently support several automated clinical chemistry and immunoassay platforms and an NMR metabolomics facility.
+The NDPH Wolfson Laboratories are accredited by the United Kingdom Accreditation Service (UKAS) to the ISO 17025:2017 Standard.
 NDPH Wolfson Laboratories is a UKAS accredited testing laboratory, No. 2799.
 The NDPH Wolfson Laboratories current Schedule of Accreditation is available on the UKAS website at https://www.ukas.com/search-accredited-organisations/ by entering ‘2799’ in the Search Accredited Organisations section.
 High-throughput plate-array assays, including multiplex assays, are supported using automated liquid handling workstations.

 The NDPH Wolfson Laboratories have:

-- In the past 5 years, provided over 2.2 million reliable assays for several large-scale randomised trials (including ASCEND, REVEAL, SEARCH, SHARP and THRIVE) and large-scale observational epidemiological studies (including PROCARDIS, the Whitehall resurvey study, the Prisoner Nutrition Study, the Million Women Study and the EPIC-Oxford study)
+- In the past 5 years, provided over 1.6 million reliable assays for several randomised trials (including REVEAL, VIDAL and HARP III), post-trial biomarker studies (STICS, BEST-D and AFABL) and large-scale observational epidemiological studies (including the Mexico City prospective study, China Kadoorie Biobank study and EPIC-Oxford study)